 Girls Catholic Summer Program

 An immersion program in Italy for girls ages 14 – 17.
 With a campus just next to St. Peter’s, every day begins with Mass in the Basilica, followed by classes in Art History, Italian or Cooking.
-Bella Vita also features a four day trip to Florence as well as day trips to Assisi, Siena, Orvieto and Castel Gandolfo.
+Bella Vita also features a weekend trip to Florence as well as day trips to Assisi, Siena, Orvieto and Castel Gandolfo.

 Bella Vita Summer Program gives girls the chance to explore Italy.
 Although the focus is primarily on Rome, our girls also explore the beautiful cities of Florence, Siena, Orvieto and Assisi.